Table Of Contents

 d) Operational Risk: Issues like cyber-attacks or fraud

-Effective risk management safeguards financial stability and business continuity.
+Effective Risk Management safeguards financial stability and business continuity.

 5) Static vs Flexible Budgeting